 “Come on kids, this will be great!
 You too, honey.”

 Dave and his family, along with sixty others, ventured out toward the deep.
 The boat was a sixty-foot tourist fishing boat, and the itinerary included a forty-mile trip into the Gulf of Mexico.
-The fresh air and tranquil waters on the open sea began to restore his soul, but soon discovered that he, the family, and all the passengers left their “sea legs” at the dock.
-The trick to avoid seasickness was to stay fixed on the horizon, but when the boat is going up and down and swaying side to side, the horizon gets lost.
+The fresh air and tranquil waters on the open sea began to restore his soul but soon discovered that he, the family, and all the passengers left their “sea legs” at the dock.
+The trick to avoiding seasickness was to stay fixed on the horizon, but when the boat is going up and down and swaying side to side, the background gets lost.
 An hour into the cruise, the once subtle splashes of seawater and a soft breeze, turned into tidal waves and wind gusts reaching fifty knots, then came the mayday calls through the ship’s radio from other distressed boats nearby.

 Everyone got seasick.
 At first, just a bit queasy, but afterward, Dave and a few of the others began to throw up.
 They tried to be as discrete as they could, with an occasional “please excuse me” or “I’m sorry,” then moments later, the rest joined in, and barfed all over the place.
 All shyness and discretion had been set aside.
 After about thirty minutes of this continuous torture, there was a brief pause, and most of the puking ended.
 Huffing and puffing, someone asked, “Is this over with?”
 The short answer — no, then it started all over again.
 God only knows what, but now Dave noticed stuff unidentifiable coming out of every orifice of his body; his pores even oozed something foul.